How to Respond Properly to A Negative Review

 Therefore, it is always better to respond to a review – good or bad – rather than to leave it as is.

-In fact, leaving a bad review without any sort of response signals to future customers that you don’t care about their satisfaction and make it seem like you’re not an active participant in your business.
+In fact, leaving a negative review without any sort of response signals to future customers that you don’t care about their satisfaction and make it seem like you’re not an active participant in your business.

 At the very least, if someone happens to see the review and your response, they’ll know that the management is responsive and takes care of its reputation and quality.